timmcginley/41936/Schedule/index.md

 |Team 16 |14:15	|14:45|

 -->
-It will be possible to swap these slots with other groups if you can agree between you and tell us before the 20th June.
+It will be possible to swap these presentation slots with other groups if you can agree between you and tell us before the 20th June.

 ```{hint}
 Roskilde Festival 2026 doesn't start until 28th June :)